bajpairishabh8903/FoodTrcukAPI/README.md

 Food Trucks in San Francisco dataset is migrated to Postgresql database using CSV

-Both Database and Nodejs server is hosted in Amazon EC2
+Both Database and Nodejs server are hosted on Amazon EC2

 ## Assumptions
 To add a new entry in the dataset, sample data is used from a json which contains an array of different possible entries which can be addded